Meet Our Teachers

 Amy Fluharty

-Amy holds a BS in Interdisciplinary Studies with a focus on education, social sciences, and religion from Liberty University.
-She focused on early childhood for ten years before moving into homeschooling.
-She has continued her education, completing the CMI Core training, and is continuing her master's degree in the Great Books.
-For the past 17 years, Amy has focused on homeschooling her children while currently helping others to develop the best in their children’s potential.
-Amy is a mentor in the Alveary with CMI, hosts a local CM book club, runs a local homeschool library, is director of a local homeschool community outreach, and has run co-ops in the CM philosophy.
-Her goal is for every child to be able to have the life-giving education that Mason described teaching one child at a time.
+Amy holds a Bachelor of Science in Interdisciplinary Studies, with a focus on education, social sciences, and religion, from Liberty University.
+She worked in early childhood education for ten years before transitioning to homeschooling.
+Amy has continued her education by completing the CMI Core training, and she is currently pursuing her Master's in the Great Books.
+For the past 17 years, Amy has dedicated herself to homeschooling her children and helping others unlock their children's potential.
+Two of her sons have graduated from college, and she is now teaching her youngest son.
+Amy serves as a mentor in the Alveary with CMI, hosts a local Charlotte Mason book club, manages a local homeschool library, directs a community outreach program for homeschoolers, and has organized co-ops based on the Charlotte Mason philosophy.
+Her goal is to ensure that every child receives the life-giving education that Charlotte Mason advocated, teaching one child at a time.

 Angelynn Ballew